 I don't see enough difference between risk appetite and risk attitude to worry about moving forward with two different terms.
-Risk Appetite is essentially, what we are willing to risk to achieve the goals we have set.
-Are we willing for lives to be lost?
-If not, say so.
-Are we willing to use facilitation payments to expand into Asia?
-If not, say so.
+Risk Appetite is essentially, articulating what the line in the sand we must cross to achieve our objective, and the line in the sand we won't cross.